Education in Botswana

 Botswana made great strides in educational development after independence in 1966.
 At that time there were very few graduates in the country and very few Batswana attended secondary school.
 With the discovery of diamonds just after independence and the increase in government revenue that this brought, there was a huge increase in educational provision in the country.
 All students were guaranteed ten years of basic education, leading to a Junior Certificate qualification.
 Approximately half of the school population attends a further two years of secondary schooling leading to the award of the Botswana General Certificate of Education.
 After leaving school, students can attend one of the seven technical colleges in the country, or take vocational training courses in teaching or nursing.
-The best students enter the University of Botswana, Botswana University of Agriculture and Natural Resources, and The Botswana Accountancy College in Gaborone.
+The best students enter the University of Botswana, Botswana University of Agriculture and Natural Resources, The Botswana Accountancy College and Boitekanelo College in Gaborone.
 A larger influx of tertiary students is expected when construction of the nation's second national university, The Botswana International University of Science and Technology, is completed.
 Many other students end up in the numerous private tertiary education colleges around the country.
 A high majority of these students are government sponsored.
 The quantitative gains have not always been matched by qualitative ones.
 Primary schools in particular still lack resources, and the teachers are less well paid than their secondary school colleagues.
 In January 2006, Botswana announced the reintroduction of school fees after two decades of free state education.

 Total government expenditure on education as percentage of GDP in Botswana was reported to be 9.633% in 2009, the highest among Sub-Saharan African countries.